MeeFoundation/mee-js-sdk/README.md

 ## How does it work

-Mee is using [SIOP](https://openid.net/specs/openid-connect-self-issued-v2-1_0.html) to get identity information about the user.
+Mee is using [OIDC SIOP](https://openid.net/specs/openid-connect-self-issued-v2-1_0.html) to get identity information about the user.

 Mee JS SDK helps you to add the "Connect with Mee" button to your web app easily.